JACoW-org/docs-IPAC/docs/committees.md

 ## JACoW

 IPAC is a member of the Joint Accelerator Conferences Website (JACoW) Collaboration.
 JACoW is an international collaboration in electronic publication of accelerator conference proceedings.
-Organization, membership conditions and requirements are set out in detail in a Charter published at the JACoW.org website.
+Organisation, membership conditions and requirements are set out in detail in a Charter published at the JACoW.org website.

 Requests to join the Collaboration are approved by the Board of Directors.
 Membership is conditional on a commitment from each series to publish at least three sets of proceedings at the site and send their Editors (past, current and future) to the annual JACoW Team Meetings.